rafalstepien/geolocation-api/README.md

 # geolocation-api
-This is the application created as an interview assignment for Sofomo.
 Below one will find some information to get the high-level overview about the app:

 - The app is available under [this url](https://sofomo-geolocation-api.herokuapp.com/)
 - It consists of database client, and the actual API